 Your financial situation needs to stay the same between the time you apply for a mortgage and the time you close on your new home, even after you have been approved.
 For example, don’t buy a new car, purchase major appliances using credit or change jobs during this time.

 You want your financial position to be the same at the time of closing as you where when you were approved, or it could prompt your lender to revoke their mortgage commitment.

-7. Find a Realtor who can fully explain the home buying process.
+7. Find a Realtor who can fully explain the home buying process with confidence.

-A Realor can make the home buying process easier, less stressful and help you avoid big mistakes.
+A Realtor can make the home buying process easier, less stressful and help you avoid big mistakes.